aak1247/cerebro-baidu/README.md

 # cerebro-baidu

-Cerebro plugin to search with engine baidu
+> Cerebro plugin to search with baidu.

 # Usage

 # Install